-The JOBS Act and the proposed crowdfunding rules require funding portals to become members of FINRA.
+The JOBS Act and the crowdfunding rules require funding portals to become members of FINRA.
 FINRA has proposed rules that would apply to funding portal members.
-The comment period for these rules ends on February 3, 2014.

 To become a FINRA member, a funding portal would have to file with FINRA an application on Form FP-NMA.